fomightez/sequencework/alignment-utilities/README.md

 Like `add_actual_position_numbering_to_sequence_in_top_line_of_clustal_output.py` but for when you have just two sequences & adds numbering to both sequences in the pairwise alignment that is in Clustal format.

+Places symbols indicating identity to the middle between the two, aligned sequences.

 info here

 * MSA_to_corresponding_residue_numbers.py